zhim57/team-generator/README.md

 simulated user tests

 ## Questions
 please email Jivko Atanassov with any questions at: zhim57@yahoo.com.
-Thank You.
+Thank You!

 ## Links